DataDog/integrations-core/confluent_platform/README.md

 The Confluent Platform check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Confluent Platform component server.

-The check collects metrics via JMX, so you need a JVM on each node so the Agent can fork [jmxfetch][3].
+The check collects metrics via JMX, so you need a JVM on each node so the Agent can run [jmxfetch][3].
 We recommend using an Oracle-provided JVM.

 ### Configuration